jeff-boykin/portfolio/GA/sample_schedule_review_iosi.md

 Aside from those basic requirements:

 - Students should own their own computer (a recent Mac is preferred).
-- Students should own at least one iOS device for testing (but it is not required).
 - Students should complete prework and enroll in Apple's developer program.
+- Students should own at least one iOS device for testing (this is preferred but not required).

 **Please Note**
 - Students do **not** need to be existing developers in order to enroll in this program!